amanrai31/React2/README3.md

 - For the initial render, React will use the appendChild() DOM API to put all the DOM nodes it has created on screen.
 - For re-renders, React will apply the minimal necessary operations (calculated while rendering- if there is diff b/w renders) to make the DOM match the latest rendering output.

-**IMPORTANT NOTE :** After rendering is done and React updated the DOM, the browser will repaint the screen.
+**IMPORTANT NOTE :** After rendering is done and React updates the DOM, the browser will repaint the screen.
 Although this process is known as `browser rendering`, we’ll refer to it as “painting” to avoid confusion throughout the docs.

 **IMPORTANT NOTE :** The child will re-render by default when the parent’s state changes, `even` if that state isn’t passed as a prop.
 If you don’t want that, wrap the child in `React.memo`.